coda/packs-sdk/docs/guides/advanced/fetcher.md

 ## Authentication

 The [authentication][authentication] you configure for your Pack is automatically applied to fetcher requests, with no extra code needed.
-For example, if you have setup `HeaderBearer` authentication, an `Authorization` header with the user's token will be automatically added to your fetcher requests.
+For example, if you have set up `HeaderBearer` authentication, an `Authorization` header with the user's token will be automatically added to your fetcher requests.
 This is only done for formulas that use a connected account: those that have a `connectionRequirement` of `REQUIRED`, or `OPTIONAL` and the user opted to selected an account.

 To disable this behavior for a specific request within a formula, set the `fetch` option `disableAuthentication: true`.